Monitoring of oil concentration in a refrigeration cycle

 • POE 68

-Integrated support for the analysis of oil in refrigerants
+Comprehensive support for the analysis of oil in the refrigerant circuit

-The first step is to clarify the medium that is to be measured.
-In this process, SensoTech engineers check whether the combination of refrigerant and oil is already available in the existing database.
-If this is not the case, the feasibility is checked in the in-house laboratory.
+The first step is to discuss with the user which medium is to be measured.
+SensoTech engineers check whether the combination of refrigerant and oil is already available in the existing database.
+If this is not the case, the feasibility of the measurement is determined in the in-house laboratory.

-After the measurement task is clear, specifics are clarified.
-For example, whether special materials, installation variants or special accessories are required for monitoring int the refrigerant circuit.
-The LiquiSonic® OCR is developed for this application and already has a special measuring head and an adapter vessel.
-This equipment enables an easy integration into the refrigerant circuit.
+Once the measurement task is clear, specifics are clarified.
+Among other things, whether special materials, installation variants or special accessories are required for monitoring in the refrigerant circuit.
+The LiquiSonic® OCR system developed for this application, for example, already has a special measuring head and an adapter vessel.
+This equipment enables easy integration into the refrigerant circuit.

-If desired, SensoTech can support the entire process.
-During this process, our application engineers check that the measurement system is installed correctly and verify that the first measurements are taking place correctly.
+SensoTech can support the entire process on request.
+Our application engineers check that the measuring system is installed correctly and check that the first measurements run correctly.

-For various applications, SensoTech offers additional webinars and training courses.
-This gives the operator the opportunity to get to know the measurement system in advance or to discover new functions afterwards.
+SensoTech offers additional webinars and training courses for various applications.
+This gives the operator the opportunity to get to know the measuring system in advance or to discover new functions afterwards.

 Practical application example of already measured refrigerants